Last updated: July 26, 2023

 When necessary and to the extent required for the successful provision of the Services, personal data may be transferred to third parties outside of EU/EEA. öogo or its subcontractors shall not transfer personal data outside of EU/EEA without adequate safeguards required by applicable data protection law, such as standard contractual clauses.

-öogo may also use Privacy Shield-certified subcontractors located in the U.S. For more information about the Privacy Shield framework developed by the U.S. Department of Commerce and the EU Commission and the related principles concerning processing of personal data, please see Contact Us.
+öogo may also use Privacy Shield-certified subcontractors located in the U.S. For more information about the Privacy Shield framework developed by the U.S. Department of Commerce and the EU Commission and the related principles concerning processing of personal data, please see this link.

 öogo uses third party cookies for various purposes.
 We may use third party cookies for statistical purposes to compile anonymous, aggregated statistics, such as to estimate number of Users and detect which parts of the Service Users find most useful, and to identify features that could be improved.
 For such purposes, we use third party cookies, such as Google Analytics, to help analyze how our Users use the Service.
 The technical usage information (including IP address) generated by the cookie about use of the Service is transmitted to such third parties to compile statistical reports.